Table of contents

 Count your colours

-Note that some Internet services limit images to 256 colours (AOL is one example, but several mobile proxies also do this).
-If your images are needed do convey information (hopefully they are not), you should consider using the colours optimised for 256 colour monitors.
+Note that some Internet services limit images to 256 colours (AOL is one example, but some mobile proxies also do this).
+If your images are needed to convey essential information (hopefully they are not), you should consider using the colours optimised for 256 colour monitors.
 It is known as the Web optimised or standard palette, and you should find your image editor (if it is any good) will allow you to choose to use the standard palette.
-Use it if at all possible.
 Note that an optimised palette is not the same thing.

 Choose an appropriate background